-- 1. A regional accrediting agency has denied or withdrawn preaccreditation or accreditation status of the institution or has placed the institution on public probationary status; and - 2.
-A state agency has suspended, revoked, or terminated the institution's legal authority to provide postsecondary education.
+- 1. A nationally recognized institutional accrediting agency has denied or withdrawn preaccreditation or accreditation status of the institution or has placed the institution on public probationary status - 2.
+A state agency has suspended, revoked, or terminated the institution's legal authority to provide postsecondary education

-The Council will promptly review the preaccreditation or accreditation status of a college of podiatric medicine if a regional accrediting agency or state agency takes an adverse action with respect to the institution or places the institution on public probationary status.
-After the results of this review, if the Council elects to not take a similar adverse action with respect to the preaccreditation or accreditation status of a college of podiatric medicine, the Council shall provide the office of the U. S. Secretary of Education a thorough explanation for its decision.
+The Council will promptly review the preaccreditation or accreditation status of a college of podiatric medicine if a nationally recognized institutional accrediting agency or state agency takes an adverse action with respect to the institution or places the institution on public probationary status.
+After the results of this review, if the Council elects to not take a similar adverse action with respect to the preaccreditation or accreditation status of a college of podiatric medicine, the Council shall provide the office of the US Secretary of Education a thorough explanation for its decision.